 Child BMI Percentile Chart by Age Explained

-Your child’s pediatrician mentioned a BMI percentile and you are trying to figure out what it actually means.
-Unlike adult BMI, which uses fixed categories, children’s BMI is interpreted using percentile charts that account for age and sex.
-This is because healthy body fat levels change dramatically as children grow.
+Your kid’s pediatrician mentioned a “BMI percentile” and now you’re trying to figure out what that actually means.
+Here’s the thing — unlike adult BMI, which uses fixed cutoffs, children’s BMI gets interpreted using percentile charts that adjust for age and sex.
+That’s because healthy body fat levels change a ton as kids grow.

-How Child BMI Percentiles Work
+How Kid BMI Percentiles Actually Work

 Check Your Child’s Percentile: Use our Child BMI Percentile Calculator to find your child’s exact percentile and weight category based on the CDC growth charts.

-CDC Weight Categories for Children
+The CDC Weight Categories

 • Underweight: Below the 5th percentile